Introduction

 Definition

 A reverse web proxy is a service deployed in front of websites and web applications, and is configured to forward client requests to those websites and applications.
+For more information, refer to Apache Module mod_proxy.

-Reverse web proxies can be implemented through a variety of mechanisms, including Content Delivery Networks (CDNs), load balancers, web application firewalls (WAFs), CASB, and application programming interface (API) gateways.
-Each of these services can provide effective security functionality, noting that each may provide a different feature set and multiple services may be needed to implement an effective security policy.
-Reverse web proxies can provide a centralised and standardised way of detecting and responding to security threats, given their role and location in the network, and the wider cross-section of activity observed there relative to any single application or server.
+Each of these services can provide effective security functions.
+However, they may offer different features, and multiple services may be needed to implement an effective security policy.
+Reverse web proxies can provide a centralised and standardised way to detect and respond to security threats.
+This is due to its role and location in the network, and its ability to observe a wider range of activity compared to any single application or server.

 Some reverse web proxy features may also support remote access to an organisation’s internal applications.
-Refer to the remote access gateway content for this use case.
+For more information, refer to the Remote access section of this guidance.
+Also refer to the Gateway service principles section of this guidance for general advice on service integration.

 Security visibility